Capayán: Decline

 About 1480, the Inca invaded the region of the Diaguitas and Capayanes, incorporating their territories into the Inca Empire.
 From 1607, the Spanish conquest resulted in their dispersion and later extinction at the end of the 18th century.
 The Capayanes took part in an uprising in 1632 together with the Olongastas and other Diaguitas.

 Today a department of Catamarca takes their name (the Capayán Department).

-Etymology and ethnic filiation
+Etymology and ethnic affiliation

 The etymology of the name started to this people seems to be the Runa simi (Quechua) word Qhapak ñan (Great road), that is to say the so-called "Inca Highway".
 The explanation for this would be in that the territory that they were living age sedates of a knot of communications very importantly in the south of the Tawantinsuyu.
 The majority of the authors consider the Capayán as part of the Pazioca ("Diaguitas") due to the cultural common features (for example the use of the language Kakán), the same as the Calchaquíes, Olongastas, Quilmes, though they would have differed because of the genetic and cultural influence of their neighboring Huarpes and after 1480 for the presence of Mitmakuna persons deported to this region by the Incas.
 Many of such Mitimaes would have traded and manufactured "chicha", an alcoholic maize drink, and churumata.